fyfserena/angular-projects/README.md

 # Angular-projects

 Quick learn challenge: I am going to finish this in 24 hours.
-Start from March 9th 22:00 - March 11th 22:00 (sry I lose.
+Start from March 9th 22:00 - March 11th 22:00 (Sry guys.
+I lost.
 Too many thing to catch up here.
-Plus I have coursework to do).
+Plus I have coursework to do :(

-I self-taught Angular framework out of interest and need for building full stack projects in cs4111 and cs6998.
+* I self-taught Angular framework out of interest and need for building full stack projects in cs4111 and cs6998.

-I built this shopping website and host it on AWS S3! [check it out](http://angular-project-s3.s3-website-us-west-2.amazonaws.com/) .
+* I built this shopping website and host it on AWS S3! [check it out](http://angular-project-s3.s3-website-us-west-2.amazonaws.com/) .

-The website is not thing special but it contains all the basic functions such as create, update, search, and delete object.
+* The website is not thing special but it contains all the basic functions such as creating, updating, searching, and deleting objects.

-Another than getting myself familiar with angular framework, I also catch up knowledge about html and css.
+* Another than getting myself familiar with angular framework, I also catch up some knowledge about html and css.

-Fun learning process!
+* Fun learning process!

 ## Part 1.
 Angular  Notes